A coupled fully kinetic hydrogen transport and ductile phase-field fracture framework for modeling hydrogen embrittlement: Governing equations

 where $D_\mathrm{L}$ is the diffusivity in a perfect lattice.
-The parameter $m$ governs the enhancement or retardation of hydrogen along dislocation cells.
+The parameter $m$ governs the enhancement or retardation of hydrogen along dislocation cells--a homogenized continuum approximation of the collective dislocation population as they physically aggregate into cellular substructures under plastic deformation.
+Furthermore, in this study, $m$ was set to zero to isolate the kinetic influence of $\nabla \bar{\rho}$ driving force without introducing additional unconstrained diffusivity parameters.
 The second term, $\left(1 - 0.99 \phi^2\right)$, accounts for a reduction in diffusivity within the damaged regions, where $\phi = 1$ corresponds to a fully degraded material.
+It should be noted that Eq. (\ref{Eq: Diffusivity}) utilizes an effective, homogenized isotropic diffusivity field.
+While this approach captures the magnitude variations of transport induced by microstructural segregation and damage degradation, it serves as a macro-scale continuum approximation that does not explicitly resolve the directional anisotropy of transport along individual dislocation cores.
+Explicitly modeling such anisotropic effects requires resolving discrete dislocation line orientations and their corresponding Burgers vectors, which remains outside the scope of the present $J_2$ continuum framework and is restricted to discrete dislocation or atomistic scale frameworks.
 The time evolution of concentration can be obtained from the mass conservation as

 where the last term $Z_d \, \phi^2 \, (c - c_\mathrm{eq})$ is a source/sink term that models the exchange of hydrogen at damaged regions ($\phi > 0$) with the surrounding environment.
+The choice of quadratic term via $\phi^2$ is to provide efficient localization of the sink term by making it sharper at the crack surface, while it rapidly decays in the bulk undamaged material compared to a linear dependence using only $\phi$.
 This form models a first-order reaction rate, with $Z_d$ being the rate constant.
-The term drives the local hydrogen concentration $c$ towards an equilibrium boundary value $c_\mathrm{eq}$ \cite{Hussein2025DIS} defined as
+The term drives the local hydrogen concentration $c$ toward an equilibrium boundary value $c_\mathrm{eq}$ \cite{Hussein2025DIS} defined as

 where $c_B$ is a constant boundary concentration of the hydrogen environment.
 When $c_\mathrm{eq} = 0$, the term acts as a pure sink, simulating hydrogen desorption at the crack surface.
-This condition is applied for precharged samples tested in hydrogen-free environment, where hydrogen desorption occurs at the crack surface.
+This condition is applied for pre-charged samples tested in hydrogen-free environment, where hydrogen desorption occurs at the crack surface.
 On the other hand, when $c_\mathrm{eq} > 0$, the term acts as a source, modeling hydrogen absorption/desorption from a hydrogen-rich environment into the crack surface.